ranjiniganeshan/ranjiniganeshan/README.md

-👩 Hi, I'm Ranjini Ganeshan, a Senior DevOps Engineer with over 15 years of experience in building, automating, and scaling enterprise-grade infrastructure.
+- 👩 Hi, I'm Ranjini Ganeshan, a Senior DevOps Engineer with over 15 years of experience in building, automating, and scaling enterprise-grade infrastructure.
 I am passionate about sharing my knowledge and experiences through meetups and technical discussions, empowering others in the tech community.

-👩🏻‍🎓 I hold a degree in Computer Science from Vishveshwariah Technical University, Bengaluru.
+- 👩🏻‍🎓 I hold a degree in Computer Science from Vishveshwariah Technical University, Bengaluru.

+- I am a Senior DevOps Engineer at Trellix 🛡️, where I work extensively with AWS Cloud ☁️ to drive innovative solutions and optimize cloud infrastructure.

+- I also host Elasticsearch Meetups in Bengaluru 📍, connecting with fellow enthusiasts and sharing insights.
-💭 Currently, I am exploring the fascinating world of Machine Learning, combining my DevOps expertise with cutting-edge AI technologies.
+Currently, I'm diving deep into the exciting world of Machine Learning 🤖, blending my DevOps expertise with AI technologies to explore new possibilities.

-I have shared my expertise in observability through hands-on tutorials and real-time use cases on the DataOps Channel.
+I've shared my knowledge of observability 🌐 through hands-on tutorials and real-world use cases on the DataOps Channel 🎥

 📹 **Featured Videos**